dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/aspnet-core-module.md

 ## How to install and use the ASP.NET Core Module

 For instructions on how to install the ASP.NET Core Module, see [Install the .NET Core Hosting Bundle](xref:host-and-deploy/iis/index#install-the-net-core-hosting-bundle).
+The ASP.NET Core Module is forward and backward compatible with releases of .NET.

 ## Configuration with web.config